maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 Some dialects offered the "line input" statement to fill this need.
 The most common variation is `LINPUT`, which is found in a number of dialects.
 QBASIC/GW-BASIC introduced `LINE INPUT` while TSC Extended BASIC and PRIME BASIC/VM used `INPUT LINE`.
 RetroBASIC accepts all of these variations, and allows the two words to be separated or connected - `LINE INPUT` and `LINEINPUT` are equivalent.

+`LINPUT` almost always suppresses the ? prompt, in keeping with its main role, reading lines from files.
+An exception is PRIME and TSC's `INPUTLINE` which used their normal ! prompt.
+This is not supported in RetroBASIC, but should have no effect on programs written in this dialects.

 #### Examples:

-    10 LINPUT "Type anything",A$
+    10 LINPUT "Type anything:",A$
     20 PRINT "You typed: ";A$

 A typical run might look like this:

-    Type anything?
-This is some text, and some more, and a "number".
+    Type anything: This is some text, and some more, and a "number".
     You typed: This is some text, and some more, and a "number".

 <!-- TOC --><a name="print-exp"></a>